Policy Details Page

 A student who is found to use, sell and/or be in possession of alcoholic beverages shall immediately be removed from the activity for 10 school days (first offense).
 In addition, he/she must agree to attend an alcohol assessment program and abide by the assessment team’s recommendation.
 If the student violates the rule twice during the sports/activity season, he/she will be removed from the team/activity for the season.

 A student who is found to use, sell and/or be in possession of one or more of the above shall immediately become ineligible for competition/activity in the current sports/activity program for the remainder of the season.
 Ineligibility shall continue until the next sports/activity season in which the student wishes to turn out.
-To be eligible to participate in the next interscholastic sports season or activity, the student shall meet a school eligibility board per WIAA regulation.
+To be eligible to participate in the next interscholastic sports season or activity, the student shall meet the school’s Building Eligibility Committee per WIAA regulation.
 If the student violates the rule a second time, he/she shall be ineligible and prohibited from participating in any WIAA member school sports program or activity for a period of one calendar year from the date of the second violation.
 If the student violates the rule a third time, he/she shall be permanently ineligible from participating in any WIAA member school athletic program or activity.

 In the case of unsportsmanlike conduct, which includes, but is not limited to, negative attitude, obscene language/gestures, act of vulgarity, improper use of social media, etc., the head coach or activity advisor may place a student on probation or suspend him/her from activity participation, including practice and games.